projectriff/projectriff.io/docs/v0.6/getting-started/kind.md

 ## Uninstalling riff

-You can use the following commands to uninstall riff:
+You can use the following commands to uninstall riff.
+Alternatively you can delete the whole cluster with `kind delete cluster`.

 ### remove any riff resources